-National parks that do not have camping areas often are located near campgrounds operated by private individuals, by state or county agencies, or by other federal agencies such as the U.S. Forest Service, the Bureau of Land Management, or the U.S. Fish and Wildlife Service.
+National parks that do not nave camping areas often are ocated near campgrounds operated by private individuals, by state or county agencies, or by other federal igencies such as the U.S. Forest Service, the Bureau of Land Management, or the U.S. Fish and Wildlife Service.
 You may want to consider staying in these campgrounds.
-Or, as an alternative, you may want to consider spending the night in lodging available in parks or nearby.
-For information on where to stay, contact the parks directly or, if you do not have their addresses, contact the National Park Service Regional Offices listed here or the National Park Service Public Inquiries Office, Room 1013, P.O.
+Or, as an alternative, you may want to consider spending the night in lodging available in many parks or nearby.
+For information on where to stay, contact the parks directly or, if you do not have their addresses, contact the appropriate National Park Service regional offices (listed here) or the National Park Service Public Inquiries Office, Room 1013, P.O.
 Box 37127, Washington, DC 20013.
-Write or visit the regional office that administers the park or parks you are interested in visiting.